votchallenge/website/contents/vot2022/participation.md

  * Include all review forms and the rebuttal letter as a single PDF document to your re-submission
  * The re-submission should address the criticism and exposed flaws of your ECCV submission
  * Your re-submitted paper must meet the scope of a solicited VOT workshop paper
- * The quality of your re-submitted paper will be carefully assessed by the VOT organizers based on the eventually improved paper, the provided review forms and the rebuttal letter
+ * The quality of your re-submitted paper will be carefully assessed by the VOT organizers based on your improved paper, the provided review forms and the rebuttal letter
- * The VOT organisers finally decide by simple majority about the acceptance of your re-submitted ECCV paper
+ * The VOT organisers decide by simple majority about the acceptance of your re-submitted ECCV paper

 ## Participate by attending the VOT2022 subchallenges